glahitette/kubernetes/k8s_cheat_sheet.md

 ```
 - Volumes:
   - A PersistentVolume’s `persistentVolumeReclaimPolicy` determines how the storage resources can be reused when the PersistentVolume’s associated PersistentVolumeClaims are deleted:
     - `Retain`: Keeps all data.
-This requires an administrator to manually clean up the data and prepare the storage resource for reuse.
+An administrator must manually clean up the data to prepare the storage resource for reuse.
     - `Delete`: Deletes the underlying storage resource automatically (cloud only).
-    - `Recycle`: Automatically deletes all data in the underlying storage resource, allowing the PersistentVolume to be reused.
+    - `Recycle`: Automatically deletes all data, allowing the PersistentVolume to be reused.
   -  `allowVolumeExpansion` property of a **StorageClass**, if set to false (per default), prevents from resizing a PersistentVolumeClaim.
 - Kill the `containerd` container of the `kube-proxy` Pod on a given node: ssh to the node and
 ```